gitter-badger/kthoom/README.md

 ### Binary File Support

 NOTE: kthoom loads in local compressed files and decompresses them in the browser, which means that kthoom has an implementation of unzip, unrar and untar in JavaScript.
-Portions of this code have been migrated to its own library: [BitJS](https://github.com/codedread/bitjs), a more general purpose library to deal with binary file data in the browser.
+This code has been migrated to its own library: [BitJS](https://github.com/codedread/bitjs), a more general purpose library to deal with binary file data in native JavaScript.